poweradmin/poweradmin-docs/docs/installation/remote-setup-guide.md

 3. TLS/SSL:
     - Consider using SSL/TLS for database connections
-    - Use HTTPS for PowerAdmin's web interface
+    - Use HTTPS for Poweradmin's web interface
     - Consider using HTTPS for the PowerDNS API

 ## Step 6: Test the Connection

-1. Complete the PowerAdmin installation wizard if running for the first time
+1. Complete the Poweradmin installation wizard if running for the first time
-2. Log in to PowerAdmin
+2. Log in to Poweradmin
 3. Verify you can view and modify zones
 4. Test DNSSEC operations if enabled